What Is Use Tax in California? (Examples & Definitions for Business Owners)

 Frequently Asked Questions

-What is use tax in California?
+What items are taxable in California?

 📣 About the Author